as1ndu/tash/README.md

-#Tash: The easy and fast TensorFlow installation
+#(WIP) Tash: The easy and fast TensorFlow installation

+Install TensorFlow in one run